LavaMoat/snow/README.md

 ### Support

-`snow` should support Chrome, Firefox, Safari and all other Chromium based browsers (Opera, Edge, Brave, etc).
+`snow` supports Chrome, Firefox, Safari and all other Chromium based browsers (Opera, Edge, Brave, etc).

-Although, when running on Firefox please pay attention to [issue-59](https://github.com/LavaMoat/snow/issues/59).

 ### Performance

-Achieving an hermetic solution costs in performance.
+Achieving a hermetic solution costs in performance.
 Injecting this script into some major websites went smoothly while with some others it caused them some performance issues.

 ### Security